DDeShon/word_jumble_game/README.md

 ﻿# word_jumble_game

-This is a word jumble game demo that I created as a school project, using C++.
+This is a word jumble game demo that I created as a school project, written in C++.